 Radiation Oncology Residency Program

-The Radiation Oncology Residency Program at Moffitt Cancer Center is sponsored by the University Of South Florida Office Of Graduate Medical Education.
+The Radiation Oncology Residency Program at Moffitt Cancer Center is sponsored by the University of South Florida Office of Graduate Medical Education.
 Moffitt Cancer Center serves as the primary training site and assumes ultimate responsibility for the residency program.
-The James A. Haley Veterans Administration Hospital and the University of Florida Proton Therapy Institute in Jacksonville, Florida, serve as participating training institutions.
-The residency complies with all requirements of the American Board of Radiology and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The curriculum and goals and objectives are competency based and broken down by PGY level to include specific objectives as required by the Radiation Oncology Review Committee.
+The James A. Haley Veterans Administration Hospital and the University of Florida Proton Therapy Institute in Jacksonville, Florida, serve as participating training institutions (three months each).
+The residency complies with all requirements of the American Board of Radiology and is accredited by the Accreditation Council for Graduate Medical Education (ACGME) .
+The curriculum and goals and objectives are competency-based and broken down by PGY level to include specific objectives as required by the Radiation Oncology Review Committee.

-Dosimetry: Residents receive one-on-one dosimetry training during the departmental orientation followed by ongoing training and day-to-day involvement in treatment planning.
-Residents also complete a month-long rotation, typically in their second (PGY-3) year.
+Residents receive ongoing training and day-to-day involvement in treatment planning.
+Residents also complete a month-long dosimetry rotation, typically in their second (PGY-3) year.

 Number of Positions

-Our program has an approved complement of 9 residents; we accept 2-3 per year.
+Currently, our program has an approved complement of 10 residents; we accept two or three per year.

 Sample Contract, Salary, Benefits